-Become Aware of Your Biases (Page 21 of 31)
+Become Aware of Your Biases (Page 20 of 30)

-Your unconscious biases affect your interactions with students.
-Biases and assumptions are deeply ingrained, and they often go unnoticed by the individual holding them.
-There are several things you can do to become aware of biases that you hold.
+Your unconscious biases can affect your interactions with students.
+Biases and assumptions can be deeply ingrained, and they often go unnoticed by the individual holding them.
+There are several things you can do to become aware of some biases that you hold.